 From Wasilla: Head northeast on Main Street, which becomes Wasilla-Fishhook Road, which connects with the Palmer-Fishhook Road.

 From Willow: The Willow-Fishhook Road junction is at Parks Highway mile 71.4 from Anchorage, and mile 290.6 from Fairbanks.

 WHAT TO DO

 The gold-bearing Little Susitna River flows beside Hatcher Pass Road, from mile 7 to 15.
 There are several parking areas along this scenic mountain stream, which heads at Mint Glacier in the Talkeetna Mountains and flows 110 miles into Cook Inlet.

-The Motherlode Lodge is where hikers and mountain bikers can access the Gold Mint Trailhead.
-At mile 14.6, park at the Fishhook Trailhead to hike the 18-mile Hatcher Pass Trail over the pass toward Willow.
+Just before the switchback is where hikers and mountain bikers can access the Gold Mint Trailhead.
+At Mile 14.6, park at the Fishhook Trailhead to hike the 18-mile Hatcher Pass Trail over the pass toward Willow.

 Past the access road to Summit Lake State Recreation Site (elev.
 3,886 feet) is the abandoned Independence Gold Mine.
 This mine was one of Alaska's top-producing mines before gold mining came to a halt during World War II.
 After which, mining activity declined until the mine was officially closed in 1951.

 The abandoned buildings and the surrounding 271 acres became Independence Mine State Historical Park in 1984.
 Thirteen structures built in the late 1930s and early 1940s remain standing.
 Climb beyond the abandoned buildings on well-trodden trails and get rewarding views of the mine and entire valley.